 I am not part of the problem and neither are Ms. Coles’s friends and neighbours and most of her readers.
 I spent a year in Newfoundland four decades ago and on how uber-hideous all the deadly sins of the place are I don’t buy its being any different from any other ordinary place.
 Much may have changed in 45 years, but Newfoundlanders were in my experience practical, down-home, respectful people who believed in cooperation and decency.
-Absent the specially creepy nature of the spirit of place Coles is picturing for us, all that’s left is the bare evil we see in Emmanuel Carrere’s The Adversary, and Ms. Coles dramatizing popular causes.
+Absent the specially creepy nature of the spirit of place Coles is picturing for us, all that’s left in her writing is the bare evil we see in Emmanuel Carrere’s The Adversary, and Ms. Coles dramatizing popular causes.

 I hope this review has made you curious about this strange little book.
 My score for content is because I don’t like being covertly manipulated, but the one for “style” is because Meagan Coles knows how to work the ropes.